-Avoiding excessive exposure to water
+Avoiding irritants and excessive water exposure

-Corticosteroids or tacrolimus
+Topical corticosteroids or tacrolimus

-Sometimes antifungal drugs
+Sometimes intralesional corticosteroids and antifungal drugs